rnataoliveira/resume/readme-en.md

 ## **ABOUT**

 Joelma Renata Alves de Oliveira, I'm 24 years old, graduated in Systems Analysis and Development at Faculdade Impacta de Tecnologia.
 I entered the technology market because I believed it would be good to be challenged every day.
 Since then I have always sought to add knowledge.
 I have had experience working mainly with front-end, but also with back-end.
 It was on a day-to-day basis that I was able to put into practice much of the knowledge acquired and also learn new technologies, as well as better understand the workings of IT teams and work methodologies.
-In addition, I studied photography, advertising and worked with interior designer and furniture.
+In addition, I studied photography, advertising and worked with interior design and furniture.

 ## **EDUCATION**